Technology Skills Come and Go

 But I've had a lot of great jobs too.
 I've worked with terrific colleagues and customers.
 I've enjoyed a career of fun projects, exciting technology, and even travelled the world.

-In Surviving IT, I'll teach you how to apply those strategies to your own career, so you can avoid the burnout trap, get the job you want, and enjoy a good life-work balance.
+In Surviving IT, I'll teach you the mindset, the skills, and the strategies to apply to your own career, so you can avoid the burnout trap, get the job you want, and enjoy a great life-work balance.

 Sounds a Little Too Easy?

 It's not easy.
 If it were easy, we'd all be happy all the time.

 I've done it.

 Join the pre-launch mailing list to be notified when Surviving IT is ready for you.

 Surviving IT is written for any tech industry professional who feels stuck, is struggling in their career, or starting to feel that they just aren't suited to work in the tech industry.
 If you're looking to start a new career in the IT industry, I am confident you will also learn a lot from this book to get off to a great start in your career.
 Job titles in the tech industry are extremely varied, so whether you call yourself an IT pro, a developer, or any other title, this book was written with you in mind.

 If you already love your job, lead a healthy and balanced life, and feel in control of where your career is heading, then this book is probably not for you.
 However, you might gain some insights into the struggles that others are experiencing, which may help you to support your friends and colleagues as they build their own careers.

 Surviving IT will be available in PDF/EPUB, Kindle, and print formats.